← All Articles

 What is a roll cast in fly fishing?

 A roll cast is a cast made entirely in front of you, with no backcast.
-You load the rod using line already on the water, form a D-shaped loop at your side, and make a crisp forward stroke that rolls the line out across the water — letting you fish where trees or banks block an overhead cast.
+You load the rod using line already on the water — the surface tension provides the resistance a backcast normally would — form a D-shaped loop at your side, and make a crisp forward stroke that rolls the line out across the water.
+It lets you fish where trees or banks block an overhead cast.

 When should you use a roll cast?

 Whenever there's no room behind you for a backcast — brushy, tree-lined creeks, high banks, or tight pockets — and to reposition a nymph rig without a full recast.
-It's one of the most-used casts on small North Georgia trout streams.
+It's one of the most-used casts on small North Georgia trout streams like the Noontootla and the upper Etowah, where a backcast is often physically impossible.

 Why does my roll cast collapse?

-Usually because there's no line on the water to start (the cast needs surface tension to load the rod), you rushed the D-loop before it formed, or your forward stroke lacked a crisp acceleration-to-a-stop.
-Start with line out front, pause for the loop, and stop the rod high.
+Usually one of three things: there's no line on the water to start (the cast needs surface tension to load the rod), you lifted the rod too fast and ripped the line off the water before the D-loop formed, or your forward stroke lacked a crisp acceleration-to-a-stop.
+Start with line lying straight out front, lift slowly, pause for the loop, and stop the rod high.

 Is a roll cast hard to learn?

-No — it's often easier for beginners than a tight overhead loop because the line stays in front of you.
-The keys are starting with line on the water, letting the D-loop form, and a crisp forward stroke that stops high.
-A guide can teach it in minutes on the water.
+No — it's often easier for beginners than a tight overhead loop because the line stays in front of you the whole time, where you can watch it.
+The keys are starting with line on the water, lifting slowly, letting the D-loop form, and a crisp forward stroke that stops high.
+A guide can teach the mechanics in minutes on the water.

 What's the difference between a roll cast and an overhead cast?

-An overhead cast sends the line behind you on a backcast before the forward cast, so it needs open space behind you.
-A roll cast keeps the line in front, loading off the water's surface tension — so you can fish tight, brushy water where a backcast is impossible.
+An overhead cast sends the line behind you on a backcast before the forward cast, so it needs open space behind you and the rod loads against the straightening backcast.
+A roll cast keeps the line in front, loading off the water's surface tension instead — so you can fish tight, brushy water where a backcast is impossible.
+Overhead for distance and open water; roll cast for tight cover.

 Learn to cast tight water